pragmatedev/vilare/README.md

     4. [Styles](https://github.com/pragmatedev/vilare/blob/master/.vilare/templates/blocks/base/style.scss): Used for defining visual layer.
     5. [ACF Fields](https://github.com/pragmatedev/vilare/blob/master/resources/fields/group_67a362c847851.json): Block fields saved with [Local JSON](https://www.advancedcustomfields.com/resources/local-json/) implementing [block schema](https://github.com/pragmatedev/vilare/blob/master/.vilare/templates/blocks/base/Base.php#L13-L17) for Gutenberg.
 2. Block Creation
-    1. Use the `yarn vilare component create --type=block --id=newsletter --title=Newsletter` command in the theme's root.
+    1. Use the `yarn vilare component create --type=block --id=newsletter` command in the theme's root.
 The command will create a new block and automatically load it into the system.
 You might need to restart your development server.
     2. Define the [block schema](https://github.com/pragmatedev/vilare/blob/master/.vilare/templates/blocks/base/Base.php#L13-L17) and fill it with the [default values](https://github.com/pragmatedev/vilare/blob/master/.vilare/templates/blocks/base/Base.php#L18-L22) when needed.
 Block schema uses the [Laravel Validation](https://laravel.com/docs/10.x/validation#available-validation-rules) component, but if you're not familiar with this yet, please at least define the simplest typing schema to check if the passed is a [string](https://laravel.com/docs/12.x/validation#rule-string), [array](https://laravel.com/docs/12.x/validation#rule-array), [boolean](https://laravel.com/docs/12.x/validation#rule-boolean), or [required](https://laravel.com/docs/12.x/validation#rule-required).
     3. Go to the ACF Field Groups, clone the `Block: Base` group, and adjust to the newly created block while keeping the same naming conventions.
 The field naming and validation rules should reflect the ones defined in the schema.
 3. Block Rendering